 Without the bees, we are only a few years from starvation.
 Attracting bees to your garden can help to stop this from happening.
 You don’t need to plant a huge garden.
 Every flower that attracts honey bees makes a difference.

 To plant flowers that attract honey bees, choose colorful flowers that have single rows of petals.
 Choose plants that are native to your region.
 Here is a list of flowers that attract bees to consider planting.
 The bees are depending on you!

 Catmint is part of the catnip family.
-As luck would have it, bees adore it as much as felines.
-Available in a variety of colors, these flowers are low-maintenance, deer-resistant and can tolerate drought.
-Cutting the plant back after the first flowering results in more blooms during the same season.
+As luck would have it, bees adore it as much as the felines do.
+Available in a variety of colors, these flowers are low-maintenance, deer-resistant, and can tolerate drought.
+Cutting the plant back after the first flowering will result in more blooms during the same season.
 Purchasing different varieties also extends the blooming season from early summer to late fall.

 Lavender smells wonderful!
 Many people are surprised to learn that lavender isn’t just purple.
 It grows in white and pink varieties as well.
 If you live in an area known for poor soil, you can still grow lavender successfully.
 The local bees will love you for it!

 You might assume that bees are attracted to all types of roses.
 But, they’re not.
 Their favorites are old-fashioned roses with open centers, which are usually very fragrant.
 Single-petal roses come in second for the best flowers for honey bees.
 Roses need plenty of sun, and soil with a proper pH balance.
 The work needed to grow these flowers will be worth it.

-It’s the sunflower’s large center that typically attracts bees.
+It is the sunflower’s large center that typically attracts bees.
 The ample area provides them with lots of room to forage for pollen.
-There’s a sunflower variety that’s native to almost everywhere in the United States.
+There is a sunflower variety that’s native to almost everywhere in the United States.
 They are varieties that are great for saving the seeds as snacks.
 They can also be used to feed chickens throughout the winter.
 You can plant the variety that works well for your zone.
 Note that it is important to plant them after the last frost.